feruzali/vip_project/README.md

 - To explore the practical applications of autonomous navigation and environmental interaction.
 - To develop skills in robotics, programming, and teamwork within a real-world project context.

-### Installation and Setup
-*(Provide instructions on how to set up and run your project.
-This might include software installation, running scripts, or setting up hardware.)*

-### Usage
-*(Provide instructions on how to use the robot.
-This could include command-line instructions, control interface details, or how to interact with the robot's features.)*